 Observational Clinical Placements and the Application process:

-It is vital that all applicants to the programme are thoroughly aware of what the physiotherapy profession entails.
+It is vital that all applicants are thoroughly aware of what the physiotherapy profession entails.
 This awareness needs to be properly grounded in reality rather than notional.

-Therefore we ask all applicants to undertake a thorough review of the available literature.
+Therefore all applicants should thoroughly review the available literature.

 The Selection Process

-In order to select the very best applicants, short listed applicants will be invited to one of our full day selection days which run between December and March/April.
+In order to select the very best applicants, short listed applicants will be invited to one of our full day selection days which run between February and March.

 The selection day consists of

 - Review of academic certification (students are advised to bring all documentation not just the most recently obtained certificates as well as a passport photo with name printed on back).